railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 title: Deploy an OpenTelemetry Stack on Railway
 ---

-OpenTelemetry is an observability framework for cloud-native software.
-It provides tools, APIs, and SDKs to instrument, collect, and export telemetry data (metrics, logs, and traces), enabling engineering teams to monitor the performance and health of their services.
+## What is OpenTelemetry?

+>OpenTelemetry is an Observability framework and toolkit designed to create and manage telemetry data such as traces, metrics, and logs.
+Crucially, OpenTelemetry is vendor- and tool-agnostic, meaning that it can be used with a broad variety of Observability backends, including open source tools like Jaeger and Prometheus, as well as commercial offerings.

+## About this Tutorial

 There is an overwhelming number of options for applying OpenTelemetry in your software stack.
-This tutorial uses the libraries and tools endorsed and maintained by the OpenTelemetry community.
+This tutorial uses the libraries and tools endorsed and/or maintained by the OpenTelemetry community.

 **Objectives**